Oven Baked Boneless Beef Ribs

 Why are my boneless ribs tough?

-If the ribs aren't cooked long enough they will be tough and chewy.
-Always check them with a fork to make sure the meat pulls apart easily.
-Or else pop it into the oven to bake longer.
+If the ribs aren't cooked long enough, they will be tough and chewy.
+Always check them with a fork to make sure the meat pulls apart easily, or else pop it into the oven to bake longer.

 BBQ boneless beef ribs in a baking dish.